M.S. in Cybersecurity: Electronic Crime Specialization

 Through our innovative curriculum, you’ll examine current issues and trends in financial crime and compliance management, white-collar crime investigation, and fraud prevention and detection.
 Courses you’ll take include:

-Course Spotlight: FCM 535 – Legal and Regulatory Issues for Fraud Management
+Course Spotlight: FCM 601 – Financial Crime and Compliance Management

 More Options for Your Degree